Tawa College Tawa College

 Colonisation & Te Tiriti o Waitangi

 Students build on prior learning about Te Tiriti o Waitangi to focus on what this has meant for New Zealand today, in particular the promises of rangatiratanga, mana motuhake and self-determination.
 Students will gain an understanding of the historical events which lead up to the signing of the Treaty of Waitangi, and the legacy of colonisation which has had impacts on today's society.
-It is important in Social Studies to make sense of today's world, so there will be a balanced focus on history and current day case studies.
+It is important in Social Studies to make sense of today's world, so there will be a balanced focus on history as well as current day case studies.

 Term 2